Combodo/iTop/readme.txt

 Thank you for downloading the seventh packaged release of iTop.
 This version is the first complete version of iTop: it aims at being really used professionaly.

-Additional documentation can be dowloaded from http://www.combodo.com, under the "Support" topic:
+Additional documentation can be dowloaded from http://www.combodo.com/itop, in the topic 'support':
  - User guide
- - Admin guide
+ - Administrator guide
  - How to upgrade from previous versions

 iTop is released under the GPL (v3) license.
 (Check license.txt in this directory).